-1. Some invariants span multiple objects; rather than transforming a single object from a consistent state to another consistent state, you may need to transform a whole system of objects from one consistent state to the next.
+- 1. Some invariants span multiple objects; rather than transforming a single object from a consistent state to another consistent state, you may need to transform a whole system of objects from one consistent state to the next.
 For example, suppose you use objects to form a rooted tree, with each object knowing its parent and its children, as shown in Figure 5.1.
 An invariant is that X has Y as a child if and only if Y has X as its parent.
-An operation to move a node to a new position in the tree would need to change three objects (the node, the old parent, and the new parent) in order to preserve the invariant.
+An operation to move a node to a new position in the tree would need to change three objects (the node, the old parent, and the new parent) in order to preserve the invariant. - 2.
+Under exceptional circumstances an operation may fail, that is, be forced to give up after doing only part of its invariant-preserving transformation.
+For example, some necessary resource may be unavailable, the user may press a Cancel button, the input may fail a validity check, or a hardware failure may occur.
+Nonetheless, the system should be left in a consistent state.

-Figure 5.1 Rooted trees with pointers to children and parents: (a) example satisfying the invariant; (b) invariant violated because E's parent is now C, but E is still a child of D and not of C; (c) invariant restored because the only child pointer leading to E again agrees with E's parent pointer.
+Figure 5.1: Rooted trees with pointers to children and parents: (a) example satisfying the invariant; (b) invariant violated because E's parent is now C, but E is still a child of D and not of C; (c) invariant restored because the only child pointer leading to E again agrees with E's parent pointer.
 The complete transformation from Part (a) to Part (c) requires modifications to nodes C, D, and E.